 - You completed the Accelerated Rehabilitative Disposition (ARD) program with respect to a crime that did not involve any type of sex crime where the victim was under the age of 18.

-At Rubin, Glickman, Steinberg & Gifford P.C., our skilled expungement lawyers realize the serious impact that a past criminal conviction can have on your current life and future prospects.
+At Rubin, Glickman, Steinberg & Gifford P.C., our skilled expungement lawyers in Newtown realize the serious impact that a past criminal conviction can have on your current life and future prospects.
 We are here to help you evaluate whether you are eligible to have your Newtown criminal record expunged or sealed, and have the knowledge necessary to help you through the entire process of clearing your record so your criminal past can stop holding you back.
 Call or contact us online to set up a free initial consultation to discuss your case today.

 About Newtown, PA